brummer10/nosuspend/README.md

 ## warning

-This program install a PolKit rule which allow active users to run `systemd-inhibit` with the UID 0/root flag without password.
+This program could install a PolKit rule which allow active users to run `systemd-inhibit` with the UID 0/root flag without password.
+The default setting is with password.

 ## why